 Compliance to the Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR) are rooted in the same concept behind many government regulations: Sometimes you need to ask the government for permission before doing something.
 Especially if that “something” can potentially endanger others…even if your particular activity means no harm.
 The tricky part is figuring out when you need to ask for permission.
+In this post, we’ll cover the basics to ITAR and EAR compliance.

 #1: Who’s in Charge?